functional-jslib/fjl-validator/README.md

 ### Quick Docs:

 ### Preamble:
-All methods that are multiary (take two or more arguments), and don't end with a '$' symbol are curried:  I.e.,
+All methods that take more than one named param (take two or more arguments) are curried:  I.e.,
 ```
 alnumValidator, digitValidator, notEmptyValidator,
-regexValidator, stringLengthValidator, getErrorMsgByKey
+regexValidator, stringLengthValidator, getErrorMsgByKey, // et. al.
 ```

 - Explicit one arg variadic methods (`(...args) => (...)`) are not curried: